NJ2020/Image-Compositing/README.md

 - Apply the different transfer functions to the luminance and chrominance components as described below.

 #### Chrominance:
 Color transfer method used here maps the statistics of the chrominance channels of the two images.
-The chrominance distribution of an image is modeled using a ***multivariate Gaussian***, and a transfer function is designed that creates the output image O by mapping the Gaussian statistics N (µS, ΣS) of the style exemplar S to the Gaussian statistics N (µI , ΣI ) of the input image I as:
+The chrominance distribution of an image is modeled using a ***multivariate Gaussian***, and a transfer function is designed that creates the output image O by mapping the Gaussian statistics N (µS, ΣS) of the style exemplary S to the Gaussian statistics N (µI , ΣI ) of the input image I as:
 ```
 C_output(x) = T (C_input(x) − µI ) + µS s.t.
 T * Σ_original_img * transpose(T)  = Σ_style_img
 ```